 Other cookies can be used by third party services (example: Google Analytics) which, even without the knowledge of the owner, could perform user tracking activities.

 Express consent to the installation of Cookies

-The User has the full right to manage preferences relating to Cookies directly in the settings of the browser he uses to access the site, also preventing the cookies themselves from being installed.
+The User has full power to manage preferences relating to Cookies directly in the settings of the browser he uses to access the site, even preventing the cookies themselves from being installed.